Eric-Edlund/TS-CAS/README.txt

 Run the "npm ____" tasks from the project root.
 They're listed in package.json.
-It will compile all the ts files into a bundle.js in the dist dir.
+It will compile all the ts files into a bundle.js in the public dir.

 Then you open the integrator.html file in a browser and it will load it.